 “The Covid crisis has more or less the same tendency as the 2008/2009 financial crisis,” Roca said, via a translator.
 “Probably the possibilities for recovering are even better than in 2008/2009.
 But we still don’t know some things; in some markets, the crisis maybe has not even begun.”

-The 2.8 percent worldwide decrease of 2020 hides huge variation within individual countries, which the OIV attribute to a variety of factors including the stringency of national and regional lockdowns, closures of hotels, restaurants and bars, and each economy’s reliance on international tourism.
+The 2.8 percent worldwide decrease of wine consumption of 2020 hides huge variation within individual countries, which the OIV attribute to a variety of factors including the stringency of national and regional Covid lockdowns, closures of hotels, restaurants and bars, and each economy’s reliance on international tourism.

 The biggest percentage growth was seen in Brazil, which the OIV attributes to the growth of e-commerce, and also that Brazil still has a comparatively low starting base.
 The most significant hit was seen in South Africa, which had a full alcohol ban, including online sales, for the first two months of the pandemic.
 The ban was brought back in the summer, and then again from December to February 2021.

 Pre-Covid, the USA has been the largest wine consumer in the world for the past decade, and last year its consumption saw no change from 2019, putting the volume consumed one third (34.7%) ahead of France and Italy.
 This lack of impact of Covid-19 is likely due to the US lockdowns being significantly less strict than much of the world, and the strength of e-commerce.

 Although Covid-19 undoubtedly played a part, China’s significant dip in wine consumption follows a three-year pattern, which the OIV believes may signify the end of China’s rapid expansion in the wine market which at the beginning of the century looked like it might have a huge impact on the wine world.

 By looking more in depth at trade data, patterns emerge beyond just a simple increase or decrease in consumption.